For a game series franchise

 - You Can See Me?: In most incarnations, only the main character can see the sprites.
 A "childlike heart" or something similar is what allows you to see them.

-- Not in all games.
-In Harvest Moon DS, Thomas and one of the Harvest Sprites actually get into a fight!
+- In Harvest Moon DS, Thomas and one of the Harvest Sprites actually get into a fight!

 - Although this has lead some fans to speculate that Thomas is the Harvest King (In the DS version anyhow).